Dakostu/TermiHangman/README.md

 To launch this program, type: "./termihangman [FILE NAME]"

 I hope you find this as enjoyable as I do.
+Have fun-